enonic/app-superhero-blog/README.md

 Comprehensive documentation for this module is being created.

 * TODO: Write documentation and insert link
-* TODO: Finish the date meta data in various parts.
+* TODO: Finish the date meta data in various parts when the CMS date bugs are worked out.
 * TODO: Finish the dynamic classes and IDs in various parts.
-* TODO: Create the tag cloud part
 * TODO: Create the Meta part with login/out and stuff.
 * TODO: Finish the RSS page when the CDATA bug is fixed.
 * TODO: Finish the comments part.
 (Reply to comment)